e-money/em-ledger/docs/token-identifiers.md

 ### Examples
 The following examples related to tokens issued by e-Money, where our currency-backed tokens are prefixed with "E" for e-Money.

-* E2EUR: Euro backed token with exponent 2 and 10^2 minor units (cents).
+* E2EUR: Euro backed token "EEUR" with exponent 2 and 10^2 minor units (cents).
-* E2GBP: Pound sterling backed token with exponent 2 and 10^2 minor units (penny).
+* E2GBP: Pound sterling backed token "EGBP" with exponent 2 and 10^2 minor units (penny).
-* E2USD: US Dollar backed token with exponent 2 and 10^2 minor units (cents).
+* E2USD: US Dollar backed token "EUSD" with exponent 2 and 10^2 minor units (cents).
-* E0JPY: Japanese Yen backed token with exponent 0 and 10^0 minor unit.
+* E0JPY: Japanese Yen backed token "EJPY" with exponent 0 and 10^0 minor unit.
-* N3GM: NGM staking token for the e-Money zone, exponent 3 and 10^3 minor units.
+* N3GM: Staking token "NGM" for the e-Money zone with exponent 3 and 10^3 minor units.

 Existing tokens with longer identifiers could also be identified like this:
 * A8TOM: [Cosmos Hub](https://cosmos.network) ATOM staking tokens with exponent 8 and 10^8 minor units (uatom).